 Along with these 7 BEST Hair Masks, I also discovered that hot oil treatments, like this Hot Coconut Oil Hair Treatment, did wonder for my hair.

 Do I use any essential oils in this DIY Hot Coconut Oil Hair Treatment?

 - Two bowls

 - coconut oil

-- peppermint and/or lavender essential oil (if you’re not a peppermint fan than just substitute for a different essential oil!).
-I personally love how the peppermint makes my scalp feel somewhat cool/tingly but if you’re lookign for something more soothing than go with the lavender oil.
+- peppermint and/or lavender essential oil (if you're not a peppermint fan then go ahead and substitute it with a different essential oil!).
+I personally love how the peppermint makes my scalp feel somewhat cool/tingly but if you're looking for something more soothing then go with the lavender oil.
 Only use a few drops.